 General Information Absent Students: Parents or guardians should contact the school secretary before 10:00 a.m. on days when students must be absent.
 Parents must also contact daycare providers if their child will not be in school, as the daycare vans will not leave the premises until all students are accounted.
 Phones: A telephone in the office is available to students for emergency use.
 Arrangements for after-school social events, etc. should be pre-arranged.
 Due to safety and security issues student phones are not allowed at school.
-Bicycles: Only 3rd, 4th, and 5th grade students may ride their bikes to school.
+Bicycles: Only 3rd and 4th grade students may ride their bikes to school.
 Students are expected to park bikes in the appropriate area.
 The use of a bicycle lock is encouraged.
 The school is not responsible for any lost, stolen, or damaged bikes.
 Scooters and skateboards are not allowed at school.
 Money: Students should not bring money to school unless it is for a specific school sponsored activity.
 When ordering book club items, the school can only accept checks made payable to the book club.
 Emergency Information: It is important for parents to notify the office any time there is a change of address or new phone numbers for home or office.
 This is necessary in keeping enrollment data updated in the event of an illness or injury.
 It is very important that emergency numbers be provided.
 Toys/Electronic Items: Students shall not bring toys, gadgets, electronic games, or anything to school that would cause a disruption of the instructional process. (ex: toys, fidget spinners, SMART Wearables, etc.) Teachers will confiscate these items and parents may reclaim them in the Principal's Office.
 Toy/water or play guns or play knives are NEVER allowed at school!
 (See Dangerous Weapons policy.)
 SHA@WV will not be responsible for lost, stolen, or damaged items.
+Child Pick-Up: Students will only be released to adults that are listed on the enrollment form by the guardian or parent that enrolled them.
+If you need to make changes or add someone to the list, this can be done in the front office.
+Please pick up your children on time.
+Carpool begins at 3:15 p.m. and students must be picked up by 3:45 p.m.
+If your child attends after school programs they should be picked up no later than 15 minutes after the activity concludes.
 Birthdays: We know birthdays are special days.
 We want to help our students celebrate while protecting the instructional time of the classroom.
 We will do this by celebrating birthdays once a month.
-Students will receive a special birthday treat delivered to the classroom and be recognized on the last Friday of their birthday month.
+Students will receive a special birthday treat delivered to the classroom and be recognized on the last Friday of their birthday month during a student assembly.
+We cannot allow cupcakes, sugary snacks, balloons and individual student celebrations.
 We appreciate your support as we limit the number of distractions in the classroom and ensure that every child's birthday is celebrated.
-Be Respectful.
-Be Responsible.
-Be Ready to Learn!